 In cultures that define solitary infant sleeping arrangements as ‘normal’, the ability of babies to sleep through the night and to soothe themselves back to sleep without parental intervention is viewed as a desirable developmental milestone.
 Sleeping alone is popularly regarded as the healthiest and safest form of infant sleep by both psychologists and parents, who assume that this practice promotes physiological and social autonomy.
 I don’t believe that babies were designed to sleep alone for long periods, along with many mothers who have trusted their instincts in child rearing.
 Cutting edge research challenges the validity of the common assumptions and validates what mothers feel naturally is good.

 Professor James J. McKenna has examined the safety of different sleep environments as well as the physiological, neurological and psychological consequences of the different choices of sleeping arrangements parents make.
 He says:

 Infants sleeping for long periods in social isolation from parents constitutes an extremely recent cultural experiment, the biological and psychological consequences of which have never been evaluated.

-Contact and proximity to his mother are vital to the infant’s biology
+Contact and proximity to his mother are vital to the infant’s biology.

 Born with only 25 percent of adult brain volume, the human baby is neurologically the most immature infant primate of all, the slowest developing, and the most reliant on its mother for the longest period of time for physiological regulation and support.
-The composition of human milk (characterised by its low protein and fat content, and high lactose) necessitates short intervals between breastfeeds.
+The composition of human milk (characterized by its low protein and fat content, and high lactose) necessitates short intervals between breastfeeds.
 Babies have tiny tummies and human milk is very easily and quickly digested.

 The mother-baby dyad is functionally interdependent and this communication regulates the baby’s: